If you want the sleekest, most manageable and frizz-controlled hair of your life, there's only one word you need to know: Keratin.

 Kerastraight keratin treatment review

-With exceedingly thick, mid-length hair that is growing slowly out of its bob hairstyle, GLAMOUR's Jen Garside decided to try the new Kerastraight treatment to tame her unruly mane for summer.
+With exceedingly thick, mid-length hair that is growing slowly out of its bob hairstyle, GLAMOUR's Jen Garside decided to try the new Kerastraight treatment to tame her unruly mane.

 I'd always wondered whether a keratin treatment would help with my hair woes, but was nervous about the time involved and any potential after-effects.
 However, much like new tanning innovations, the Brazilian blow dry has come on leaps and bounds since first coming to UK salons - and the Kerastraight Ultimate Treatment is living proof.